jagenjo/wide/README.md

 The way it grants access to the files in the server is by using a key to have access to a server folder.
 The first time using the editor you must set the key using the lower console bar, and it is stored in localStorage.

 When accessing the server (load file, store, browse) it sends the key in the request header, and the server checks if the key matches any of the keys in its project list (configured in the wide_config.json).
+Keys are passed through MD5 to

 This is a layer of security but it could be easily hacked, so **do not use wide.js if your code is very sensitive to people trying to hack you**.